sjkelleyjr/Deadlock/chapters_2/chapter_11.md

 "Hard metrics that don't measure what we're actually trying to achieve," Mack said.

-David clicked to the next slide, which showed a proposed new development process that involved more meetings, more documentation, and more oversight.
+David steamrolled through to the next slide, which showed a proposed new development process that involved more meetings, more documentation, and more oversight.
 "This new process will help us achieve the efficiency gains we need."

 Alex looked at the slide.
 "This process adds three new approval steps and two additional meetings for every feature.
 How is that supposed to make us more efficient?"